gabriellamsa/purific-ar/README.md

 # PURIFIC.AR AIR CONDITIONING

 Welcome to the **PURIFIC.AR AIR CONDITIONING** repository!
-This project is a website developed for **PURIFIC.AR**, a company specializing in the installation and maintenance of air conditioning systems.
-The goal is to create a modern and responsive experience to showcase the company's services and expertise.
+This project features a website developed for **PURIFIC.AR**, a company specializing in the installation and maintenance of air conditioning systems.
+Our goal is to provide a modern, responsive experience that showcases the company’s services and expertise.

+You can view the live site at [https://purificar-condicionado.com.br](https://purificar-condicionado.com.br).

 ## Technologies Used